Material Issues and Related SDGs

 • Importance to society

-We analyzed the impact of each social issue on key stakeholders of the Group (customers, employees, local communities, and global society) from the standpoint of each stakeholder.
+We analyzed the impact of each social issue on key stakeholders of the Group (customers, investors, employees, local communities, and global society) from the standpoint of each stakeholder.

 Identify materiality